temporalio/sdk-dotnet/README.md

   * Use `Workflow.WhenAnyAsync` instead.
   * Technically this only applies to an enumerable set of tasks with results or more than 2 tasks with results.
 Other uses are safe.
 See [this issue](https://github.com/dotnet/runtime/issues/87481).
+* Do not use `Task.WhenAll`
+  * Use `Workflow.WhenAllAsync` instead.
+  * Technically `Task.WhenAll` is currently deterministic in .NET and safe, but it is better to use the wrapper to be sure.
 * Do not use `System.Threading.Semaphore` or `System.Threading.SemaphoreSlim` or `System.Threading.Mutex`.
   * Use `Temporalio.Workflows.Semaphore` or `Temporalio.Workflows.Mutex` instead.
   * _Technically_ `SemaphoreSlim` does work if only the async form of `WaitAsync` is used without no timeouts and